Azmain946/NSAC_2025/README.md

 ## Overview

-This project is a web application designed for the NASA Space Apps Challenge 2025.
+This project is a web application designed for the NASA Space Apps Challenge 2025 which is **Building Space Biology Knowledge Engine**.
 It serves as a platform for exploring and analyzing NASA's vast collection of scientific and technical publications.
 The application provides a user-friendly interface to search, visualize, and interact with the knowledge graph of publications, authors, and research categories.

 ## Data Source